Cosworth GBA: Benetton

-The British racing team Benetton Formula emerged from the Toleman team in 1986.
-While Toleman had used Hart engines for six years, in his first season Benetton started and scored a win with customer engines from BMW, which Mader serviced.
+Alex Hawkridge, the owner of British racing team Toleman, had sold the team to its major sponsor, Italian fashion house Benetton in early 1986 with the team subsequently being renamed Benetton Formula.
+While Toleman had used Hart engines for six years, in his first season Benetton started and scored a win with customer engines from BMW.
 For the 1987 season, Benetton received the Cosworth GBA engines exclusively.
-The emergency vehicle was the Rory Byrne-designed Benetton B187, a development of last year's BMW-powered B186.
-Drivers throughout the season were Teo Fabi and Thierry Boutsen.
+The emergency vehicle was the Rory Byrne-designed Benetton B187, a development of the previous year's BMW-powered B186.
+Drivers throughout the season were Italian driver Teo Fabi and Belgian Thierry Boutsen.
 In Cosworth's opinion, Benetton was structurally better positioned than Haas, so efficient further development of the turbo engine was possible.

 Boutsen and Fabi almost always qualified for the first five rows with the Cosworth GBA.
 The best qualifying result was Boutsen's third starting position in the penultimate race in Japan, plus several fourth starting positions.
 Boutsen finished nine times and Fabi seven times.
 After numerous technical failures at the beginning of the season, most of the drivers reached the finish line in the second half of the year.
 Boutsen finished nine, Fabi seven races with finishes.
 The Benetton-Fords scored regularly.
 Both drivers finished third once (Fabi in Austria, Boutsen after the disqualification of Ayrton Senna in Japan).
 There were also three fourth and five fifth places.
 At the end of the year, Benetton was fifth in the constructors' championship with 28 points.
+In the hands of Boutsen, the GBA actually led two F1 races in 1987.
+The Belgian driver briefly led the season opening Brazilian Grand Prix for half a lap (though he wasn't counted as leading a lap as he never led over the start/finish line before being overtaken by the Williams Honda of Nelson Piquet.
+Boutsen had taken the lead when Piquet had pitted for tyres), while he would later lead for 13 laps of the Mexican Grand Prix.